GravityPDF/gravity-pdf/README.txt

 * Our [JavaScript-powered font manager](https://gravitypdf.com/documentation/v4/user-custom-fonts/) allows you to install and use your favourite fonts.
 Now you can keep in line with your corporate style guide, or create beautiful PDF typography.
 * [The documentation](https://gravitypdf.com/documentation/v4/user-installation/) has everything from basic install instructions to advanced developer how-to guides.
 Our friendly team is also on hand to [provide FREE general support](https://gravitypdf.com/support/).
 * PHP, HTML and CSS come easy?
 [You’ll find creating your own PDF templates a breeze](https://gravitypdf.com/documentation/v4/developer-start-customising/).
 If not, [we offer PDF design services](https://gravitypdf.com/integration-services/) tailored just for you.
 We can even auto-fill existing PDFs!

+= Premium Extensions and Templates =

+[Unlock more features for Gravity PDF with one of our premium extensions](https://gravitypdf.com/extension-shop/).
+If one of the free PDF templates aren't working for you, [try a premium template instead](https://gravitypdf.com/template-shop/).

 = Requirements =